 Nun: "You have an obligation to Him!"
 Novice: "I have nothing.
 I am nothing!"

 I've always thought of "Psycho" as a family black-comedy -- a horror sitcom.
 And, from the perspective of 1986, Perkins reminds us of how funny "Psycho" (and Norman) is.
 "Psycho III" strikes the perfect balance between horror, tragedy, and camp.

 The screenplay is by Charles Edward Pogue, who is also credited with co-writing David Cronenberg's horror / comedy / romantic version of "The Fly" ("Be afraid -- be very afraid") the same year -- and the clever, underrated remake of "D.O.A." in 1988.
 And the rest of the crew is top-of-the-line, including such Clint Eastwood vets as D.P.
-Bruce Surtees ("Dirty Harry," "Night Moves," "Risky Business," "Pale Rider") and the late production designer Henry Bumstead ("Topaz," "Mystic River," "Flags of Our Fathers," "Letters From Iwo Jima").
+Bruce Surtees ("Dirty Harry," "Night Moves," "Risky Business," "Pale Rider") and the late production designer Henry Bumstead ("Topaz," "Mystic River," "Flags of Our Fathers," "Letters from Iwo Jima" (2007)).
 The score is by Carter Burwell ("Miller's Crossing," "Barton Fink") and the producer is Hilton A. Green -- second unit / assistant director on "Psycho" and "Marnie."

 If you want to discover Maureen's fate -- and see just how wittily and poignantly "Psycho III" pays attention to the details of its source -- check after the jump.